Powered by Dragonfly Energy Graphic

 Advantages

-The main advantage of wiring batteries in parallel is that you increase the available runtime of your system while maintaining the voltage.
+The main advantage of wiring batteries in parallel is that you increase your system’s available runtime while maintaining the voltage.
 Since the amp-hour capacities are additive, two batteries in parallel double your runtime, three batteries triple it, and so on.

 Another advantage to wiring batteries in parallel is that if one of your batteries dies or has an issue, the remaining batteries in the system can still provide power.